mainmatter/playbook/workflow/design/process.md

 The design and the list of documents that came out of the user journeys step are the foundation for the implementation phase.
 Of course they can change any time but it's what we start with. <We could give this a name, e.g. the "bundle" or whatever>.

+We rely on [Atomic Design][http://atomicdesign.bradfrost.com] by Brad Frost as a base methodology to describe indiviual aspects of a design.

 ### Implementation

 The implementation phase combines both implementing the design and writing the code.
 All of the work should be tracked on the same board, following our iteration approach we're already using and that's already described in a lot of detail in our playbook.
 In the first pass of the project this could mean that engineering can only start with a slight delay as the designers need to prepare enough wireframes so the engineers are not blocked.